 Whether you have aggressive running bamboo or thick clumping bamboo, the key to keeping it under control is regular, seasonal, maintenance.
 After a few years of neglect it becomes a big, overwhelming, mess!
 That’s where we can help.

-Of course clear cutting is an option at $1.25/sq. ft. for most running bamboo groves.
+Of course clear cutting is an option at $1.50/sq. ft. for most running bamboo groves.

 It will just start growing back, in mass, withing a few weeks.
 The new growth is soft and you can mow it once every week or two.
 If you can keep it all mowed the roots should starve in about three to six months, but if it’s on the neighbor’s side too it has a continuing source of nutrients through the connected root system.

 Of course if you can’t handle mowing or are just in a hurry, we can dig up and pull the runners out by hand.
-At $3.00/sq. ft. for runners and $6.00/sq. ft. for clumpers, this isn’t recommended for large areas of bamboo.
+At $3.60/sq. ft. for runners and $7.20/sq. ft. for clumpers or enclosed beds that have grown dense/thick, this isn’t recommended for large areas of bamboo.

-If you get behind on maintenance during the Spring (4 times/month) or Fall (2 times/month) we can help out with that for $25/man*hour.
+If you get behind on maintenance during the Spring (4 times/month) or Fall (2 times/month) we can help out with that for $30/man*hour.

 Fill out and send the contact form below so we can contact you, and then you can scroll down to see the services we don’t offer and why.